amonlaura/TFM/README.md

 - The goal is to build a recommendation system using a list of wines.

-This project include the following phases:
+This project includes the following phases:

 - Business understanding
 - Data acquisition